slamora/brackets-wiki/CodeMirror-v3-integration.md

 #### Changes to updateGutter()
 These are no longer necessary with the new inline editor implementation.
 They were only required because we were injecting dummy nodes into the gutter.

+#### Right-click fix to `onMouseDown()`
+It turns out we didn't need to port this.
+We've done some testing around our context menus and they seem to work fine without it.

 ### Functionality that needs to be ported

 Most of these changes should be trivial to port, as long as Marijn is okay accepting them upstream.